Kevin Phillips (English footballer)

 Kevin Mark Phillips (born 25 July 1973) is an English former professional footballer who was most recently the head coach of club AFC Fylde.

 A striker, Phillips started his career with Southampton but failed to make the first team and was released.
 He then signed for non-League side Baldock Town where he impressed, earning a move to Watford in 1994.
 In 1997, Phillips signed for First Division club Sunderland.
 In his first season he scored 35 goals in all competitions, the most goals in a season for a Sunderland player since the Second World War as well as being the league's top goalscorer.
 Phillips scored 23 goals in 26 league games in the following season as Sunderland were crowned champions of the First Division.
 He received his first call up to the England national team in 1999.
 In the 1999–2000 season, Phillips scored 30 Premier League goals to earn himself a place in the PFA Team of the Year.
 This goal tally earned him the Golden Boot award as well as the European Golden Shoe.
-He was the first Englishman to have won the award and remains the only one to achieve it in the Premier League.
+He was the first Englishman to have won the award.
 Phillips was named in the squad for UEFA Euro 2000 although he made no appearances at the finals.
 He made his eighth and final appearance for England in 2002.
 Phillips spent a further three seasons with the Wearside club, making 235 appearances and scoring 130 goals before departing for Southampton in 2003 following Sunderland's relegation.

 After two seasons with Southampton and one with Aston Villa, Phillips signed for Championship club West Bromwich Albion.
 In his second season with West Brom, Phillips was a member of the team that won the league with him being named as the Championship Player of the Season.
 In 2008, he signed for fellow West Midlands club Birmingham City where he won the League Cup in his third season.
 He spent two seasons with Championship club Blackpool before moving to Crystal Palace initially on loan.
 With Palace, Phillips scored the winning penalty in the play-off final against his former club Watford to earn promotion to the Premier League.
 In January 2014, Phillips signed for Leicester City who won the Championship title.
 He retired at the end of the 2013–14 season.

 He began his coaching career with his last club Leicester City as their assistant first team coach.
 After other coaching roles with Derby County and Stoke City, he began his managerial career with South Shields.
 With South Shields, he won the Northern Premier League title in his second season before leaving at the end of the season.
 In January 2024, he was confirmed as the new manager of Hartlepool United.